B005T1000/Modern-final-design/README.md

 Notes:
 - Ensure billing is enabled on the GCP project and you have the required IAM permissions (Cloud Run Admin, Storage Admin or Artifact Registry permissions, and Cloud Build Editor).
 - The `cloudbuild.yaml` provided in the repo automates build+deploy using substitutions for `_SERVICE_NAME` and `_REGION`.
+- CoPilot was used to help make this!